bshishov/typedi/README.md

 assert isinstance(c, C)
 ```

+## About python 3.6 and older
+`typing` module became more or less stable only after python 3.7 (including).
+API for types in 3.6 differs significantly from 3.7 onward.

+It is hard to maintain two different APIs that's why I decided to stick to the newer one.
+However, if you feel brave enough and really need that 3.6 support you can open a PullRequest and contact me if you have any questions.

 ## Testing
 This project is using tox (and pytest) to test among multiple python versions.
 To run test suites and generate coverage reports simply execute
 ```bash